 Students charged with a violation have the right to appeal any disciplinary action; the appeals process complies with the Minnesota Statutes, section 122A.09, subdivision 4, paragraph (c).
-As soon as possible following the disciplinary action in question, the student will seek to resolve the matter first with the instructor or with the party directly responsible for the decision, and then with the BUILD program director.
-If after talking with the instructor and program director, the matter is not resolved, the student may appeal in writing to the assistant dean of the Center for Access and Integration.
-(If the instructor is the program director, the student should contact the assistant dean of the Center for Access and Integration, and may appeal in writing to the Associate Provost and Vice President of Academic Affairs.)
+As soon as possible following the disciplinary action in question, the student will seek to resolve the matter first with the instructor or with the party directly responsible for the decision, and then with the Director of BUILD.
+If after talking with the instructor and Director of BUILD, the matter is not resolved, the student may appeal in writing to the Dean of Academic Programs.
+(If the instructor is the Director of BUILD, the student should contact the Dean of Academic Programs, and may appeal in writing to the Associate Provost of the College of Arts & Sciences.)
 This written appeal must be received within three weeks of the decision or incident in question.